Seppuku: Female ritual suicide

-Female ritual suicide (incorrectly referred to in some English sources as jiigai), was practiced by the wives of samurai who have performed seppuku or brought dishonor.
+Female ritual suicide (incorrectly referred to in some English sources as jigai) was practiced by the wives of samurai who had performed seppuku or brought dishonour.

-Some women belonging to samurai families committed suicide by cutting the arteries of the neck with one stroke, using a knife such as a tantō or kaiken.
-The main purpose was to achieve a quick and certain death in order to avoid capture.
-Before committing suicide, a woman would often tie her knees together so her body would be found in a “dignified” pose, despite the convulsions of death.
+Some women belonging to samurai families died by suicide by cutting the arteries of the neck with one stroke, using a knife such as a tantō or kaiken.
+The main purpose was to achieve a quick and certain death in order to avoid capture or rape.
+Before dying, a woman would often tie her knees together so her body would be found in a "dignified" pose, despite the convulsions of death.
 Invading armies would often enter homes to find the lady of the house seated alone, facing away from the door.
 On approaching her, they would find that she had ended her life long before they reached her.

 History

 Stephen R. Turnbull provides extensive evidence for the practice of female ritual suicide, notably of samurai wives, in pre-modern Japan.
 One of the largest mass suicides was the 25 April 1185 final defeat of Taira no Tomomori.
 The wife of Onodera Junai, one of the Forty-seven Ronin, is a notable example of a wife following seppuku of a samurai husband.
-A large number of honor suicides marked the defeat of the Aizu clan in the Boshin War of 1869, leading into the Meiji era.
+A large number of "honour suicides" marked the defeat of the Aizu clan in the Boshin War of 1869, leading into the Meiji era.
 For example, in the family of Saigō Tanomo, who survived, a total of twenty-two female honor suicides are recorded among one extended family.